 You do not have to let professionals share information with your carer, family, or friends.
 If you tell a professional not to share information with anyone then they should respect your wishes.

 You may want professionals to share your information with a carer, family member or friend.
-If this is what you want you can tell the professionals involved in your care.
+If this is what you want, you can tell the professionals involved in your care.

 It may be easier to fill in a consent form.
 This is a form you can sign to consent to professionals sharing information with a carer, family member or friend.
 You can find an example form in the Checklist, by downloading this factsheet using the link at the top of the page.

 Your carers and family members may try to contact professionals without your consent.
 They may ask for information about you.
 Sometimes, they may want to share information or concerns about you.
 Professionals can listen to your carers and family and take their views into account.
 But they shouldn’t share your information without your consent.